LamKamhang/cmake/packages/README.md

 For pkg_xxx.cmake

+NOTE: `xxx` should be the lower-case of the Name of the package.

 some variable can be used to control the building pipeline.

 - xxx_VERSION: used to define a specific version.